clearbold/artx/notes/copy.md

 ### My Interests - Default

 Keeping your interests updated helps us provide you better recommendations for exhibitions in the Boston area.

+### Favorites - Default

+Your favorites are exhibitions that you've saved to view later or plan on attending, by tapping the star icon on an event.

+### History - Default

+Your history are events that you've favorited that happened in the past.
+Keep track of which events you've attended to help us provide recommendations for upcoming exhibitions.